Alec Ryrie

-Alexander Gray Ryrie (born 20 August 1971) is a British historian of Protestant Christianity, specializing in the history of England and Scotland in the sixteenth and seventeenth centuries.
+Alexander Gray Ryrie (born 20 August 1971) is a British historian of Christianity.
+He has specialized in the history of Protestantism in England and Scotland in the sixteenth and seventeenth centuries but also works extensively on the history of Christianity across the modern period.
 He was Professor of Divinity at Gresham College from 2018 to 2022.
 He was elected a Fellow of the British Academy in 2019.

 Biography

 Ryrie was born in London, and raised in Washington, DC.
 After teaching for a year at a school in rural Zimbabwe, Ryrie read history as an undergraduate at Trinity Hall, Cambridge (BA 1993, MA 1997), completed a master's in Reformation studies at the University of St Andrews, and in 2000 took a DPhil in theology at St Cross College, Oxford.
 His doctoral work, examining how early English evangelical reformers operated within the political atmosphere of Henry VIII's reign, was published as The Gospel and Henry VIII.
 His supervisor was Diarmaid MacCulloch.

 Ryrie lives in the Pennines with his wife and their two children, Ben and Adam.
 He has been a reader in the Church of England since 1997, and is licensed to the parish of Shotley St John in the diocese of Newcastle.